ajinkyad105/ajinkyad105.github.io/about.markdown

     </div>
 </div>

-I am a research enthusiast in Microelectronics specialization.
-Through this platform I aim to share my journey, knowledge, insights and hope to make learning fun and interesting!
-I love playing basketball.
+Hello and welcome to my Blog!
+I'm a passionate research enthusiast with a keen interest in the captivating world of electronics.
+My journey involves delving into diverse topics within the electronics realm, with a special focus on the fascinating field of VLSI.
+Through this platform, I aspire to share my research findings, insights, and a wealth of knowledge while cultivating a vibrant community of learners.

 ### Interests